NBA Rumors: Former Lakers Trainer Explains Why Michael Jordan Isn’t The Greatest Basketball Player Of All Time

 Gary Vitti recently spoke with Brandon “Scoop B” Robinson on the Scoop B Radio Podcast where he explained why Michael Jordan does not deserve to be called the G.O.A.T.

 “I love Michael and respect him but I am not sure Michael changed the game as much as the game changed which allowed Michael to be Michael,” Vitti said, via Scoop B. “So when Michael got his first ring in ’91 and the 5 that came after it, there wasn’t anybody left.
-The Lakers were done because Kareem had retired and then Magic [Johnson] came up 0 positive for HIV in ’91.
+The Lakers were done because Kareem had retired and then Magic [Johnson] came up O positive for HIV in ’91.
 So he wasn’t challenged again by the great Laker team, the ones that because Kareem had already retired before ’91, so he wasn’t part of that series against I don’t know what they would have done.”

 ????
 Michael Jordan jumps into esports with investment in Team Liquid – and Team Liquid send a cheeky shot at 100 Thieves and Drake ????https://t.co/3Mo0w0gL7j